 The Sufficiency of Scripture

 We teach that God has provided us in the Scripture with everything necessary to nurture and sustain spiritual life.
 That means we are committed to teaching and to counseling directly and exclusively from the Word of God.
-We do not teach that secular psychology has any legitimate role in the sanctification of the believer.

 A Changed Life